Australia's Biggest Killer

 The Monash Obesity and Diabetes Institute also found that obesity has overtaken smoking as the leading cause of premature death and illness in Australia, and has become the single biggest threat to public health in Australia.

-Currently, Australia spends between $1 billion to $4 billion annually in treating overweight and obesity-related disease.
+Currently, Australia spends between $1 billion to $4 billion annually in treating overweight and obesity-related diseases.

 Overweight and obesity are major risk factors for non-communicable conditions like: